No products in the cart.

 top rated apps for stroke patients

-Calm is a meditation and sleep app that’s topping the charts as the #1 app in Health & Fitness, on the Apple Store.
-Meditation apps can help stroke patients that struggle with post-stroke depression, insomnia, or anxiety.
+Calm is a meditation and sleep app that’s topping the charts as the #1 app for sleep and relaxation in the Apple Store.
+Meditation apps can help stroke patients who struggle with post-stroke depression, insomnia, or anxiety.
+By practicing healthy habits and improving the quality of your sleep and relaxation, you can boost your recovery after stroke.

 Learn more about Calm »